-Traditionally, whether an employee is paid hourly or given a salary has been determined by their role.
-Managers and chefs are often salaried, while most other workers are hourly.
-Of course, the water gets more muddied when you factor in tipping for front-of-house roles versus non-tipped wages for roles in the back of the house and overtime regulations.
+Traditionally, whether an employee is paid hourly or given a salary has been determined by their role: Restaurant managers and chefs are often salaried while most other front and back of house employees are hourly, however this is not true of every single restaurant.

 There are a number of factors that go into setting a salary or hourly wage.
-While labor laws set the fundamental parameters, you also have to take into account the nature of the role in question and your operating costs.
+While federal and local labor laws set the fundamental parameters, you also have to take into account the nature of the role in question and your operating costs.
 For example, you may decide to pay a General Manager (GM) or bar manager a higher salary than a kitchen manager because they play a bigger role in the guest experience.

 It’s important to know that, depending on where your restaurant is located, there can be federal, state, and even local labor laws that determine minimum wage and overtime.